 Frequently Asked Questions (FAQ)

-Transportation Network Company (TNC) Vehicles: TNC vehicles transport people for compensation.
-Unlike taxicabs and for-hire vehicles, they connect with passengers only through a smartphone app.
-Fares are set by the TNC and must be shown to passengers and paid through the online application.
-Cash payment is not allowed and vehicles cannot be hailed from the street.
+Transportation Network Company (TNC) Vehicles: TNC vehicles also transport people for compensation, but they connect with riders only through a smartphone app.
+Fares are set by the TNC.
+Passengers see and pay fares in the app.
+Cash payment and street hails are not allowed.

 No. To drive for multiple TNCs, you must apply separately with each company.
 However, you will only be issued one for-hire permit to drive for both companies.